 We will share the latest information about the works and progress updates on this webpage as information as the scheme progresses.

-Thank you in advance for your patience and co-operation while we undertake these improvements.
+Thank you in advance for your patience and co-operation while we undertake these necessary works.